wp-plugins/wp-booklet/trunk/readme.txt

 = 1.0.8 =
 * Fixed empty pages when PDF has less than 10 pages and PDF limit is on

+= 1.0.9 =
+* PDF testing now involves creating a PDF file and checking for its existence.

 == Upgrade Notice ==